ShipNerd/shipnerdApiDocs/source/index.html.md

 The API supports JWT tokens for authentication.

-After you signup for a free acount, go to "Account Settings" page and enable the API to get your token.
+After you signup for a free acount, go to the "Account Settings" page and enable the API to get your token.

 ![Shipnerd api section](images/api-section.png)